 The second sample application uses CMP entity beans and CMRs.

+'''

-See Chapter 10, "Updating EJBs to Use EJB 2.0 Features".
+See Also: Chapter 10, "Updating EJBs to Use EJB 2.0 Features" on

+page 10-1

+'''

 2.3.4 View

 The view includes presentation data such as HTML tags along with business data returned by the model.
 The presentation data and the business data are sent to the client in response to a request.
 The HTML tags usually have data and form elements (such as text fields and buttons) that the user can interact with, as well as other presentation elements.